 - Removal of dead cells

 19. Name the following

 (b) The type of plastid which stores food.

 20. Lysosomes are known as suicide bags.”
 Why?

 Lysosomes are known as suicide bags of the cell because they contain lytic enzymes capable of digesting cells and unwanted materials.
-When lysosomes burst, the lytic enzymes within the organelle spill all over the cell, rupturing the cell membrane or cell wall, inducing the death of the cell.
+When lysosomes burst, the lytic enzymes within the organelle spill all over the cell, rupturing the cell membrane or cell wall and inducing the death of the cell.

 Also, visit Lakhmir Singh Solutions for Class 9 Biology to get complete solutions for all chapters.

 It is really nice and helpful for me to understand the main points of this chapter , thank you so much for giving this information

 IT’S REALLY VERY GOOD , IT CLEAR MY BASE OF THIS CHAPTER THANKS YOU 🙂